jundalisay/superb/content/en/research/constitutions/us/amendment-11.md

 This article shall be inoperative unless it shall have been ratified as an amendment to the Constitution by the legislatures of three-fourths of the several States within seven years from the date of its submission.

-AMENDMENT 21 - Passed by Congress February 20, 1933.
+## Amendment 21 - Passed by Congress February 20, 1933.
 Ratified December 5, 1933.

 Section 1.